rdjennadi/data-channels/README.md

 ### Run on the Cloud

-You may want to quickly run a Kafka instance in GCE or AWS and access it from your local computer.
-Fast-data-dev has you covered.
+You may want to quickly run a Kafka instance in GCE or AWS and access it from your local computer. data-channels has you covered.

 Start a VM in the respective cloud.
 You can use the OS of your choice, provided it has a docker package.
 CoreOS is a nice choice as you get docker out of the box.